Chapatis, also known as roti, are a flatbread of Indian origin that over time has become a daily food in Kenya and many other parts of East Africa.

 Chapati Preparation

-Serve stuffed or as a bread replacement.
+Serve stuffed or as a substitute for bread.